The Best Places to Retire: 24 Lists and Quizzes Plus Tips for Making the Best Relocation Decision for You

 - Housing and your community has a huge impact on your overall quality of life.

-Here is a five step process to figuring out what is best for you:
+Here is a four step process to figuring out what is best for you:

 1. Assess Your Goals for Retirement Before Searching for the Best Places to Retire